EldieSoft/PyDnd/README.md

-<h1>PyDnd - Version 0.0.2 - Sage DM Test</h1>
+<h1>PyDnd - Version 0.0.3 - Sage DM Test</h1>

-Improvements - Added new Sage DM, to facilitate storytelling.
+Improvements - Minor bug fixes.
-Updated JSON file format for making adventures.
+Added new data to JSON file.
 Still very much a work in progress.

 This is my basic class demo for my new single player DND Client.